AmazeeLabs/search_api_autocomplete/README.txt

 autocomplete suggestions from the server, based on the indexed data.
 For this to work, the server has to support the "search_api_autocomplete" feature.
-Having autocompletion for indexes on servers for which the backend doesn't support this feature is only possible if you use a different suggester (possibly provided by a separate module).
+Having autocompletion for indexes on servers for which the backend doesn't support this feature is only possible if you use a different suggester (like "Display live results", or one provided by a separate module).
 Currently, the Solr backend [1] and the Database backend (included in the Search API project) are known to support this feature.